It’s World Tapir Day!

-Tapirs are large, primitive mammals.
-They look a bit like a hodge-podge of other animals with a round, thick body, short legs, a small stub tail and most notably, a prehensile nose.
+Tapirs are large, primitive mammals that you’ve likely never heard of.
+They look a bit like a hodge-podge of other animals with a round, thick body, short legs, a small stubby tail, and most notably, a prehensile nose.

 They’re often mistaken for anteaters, wild hogs, or even hippos, but are most closely related to rhinos and horses.
 This is because they are odd-toed, with four toes on their front feet and three on the back.
 They have thick hides on bodies that taper from smaller in front to larger in back, allowing them to maneuver easily through dense forests.